WraithKenny/dev/README.md

 ## The *Docker Compose* file
 The `docker-compose.yml` file is pretty generic, except its set up for SSL (by mounting some config files and your certs), and it uses environmental vars.

-Feel free to change the `.env` file vars.
-If you change `COMPOSE_PROJECT_NAME`, also rename your theme folder which is named `sometheme` in this repo.
+Feel free to change the `.env` file vars. `COMPOSE_PROJECT_NAME` is so Composer doesn't get confused between projects that are in folders with the same name.
+Also rename your theme folder which is named `some-theme` in this repo with whatever you change `THEME_FOLDER` to.
 Keep in mind, I've used this string as both the folder name of the theme, and the localization string in the theme.

 ## Extras
 This project is set up for SSL on local dev, hot reloading, SASS Compiling, Babel/Webpack bundling, VSCode boiler, Coding Standards, etc.